Towards Generalized Certified Robustness with Multi-Norm Training: Introduction

-To this end, we propose the first multi-norm \textbf{C}ertified training for \textbf{U}nion \textbf{R}obustn\textbf{E}ss (\textbf{CURE}) framework, consisting of a new $l_2$ deterministic certified training defense and several multi-norm certified training methods.
-Inspired by SABR~\citep{muller2022certified}, our $l_2$ defense first finds the $l_2$ adversarial examples in a slightly truncated $l_2$ region and then propagates the smaller $l_\infty$ box using the IBP loss~\citep{gowal2018effectiveness}.
-For multi-norm certified training, we propose several methods based on multi-norm empirical defenses~\citep{tramer2019atmp,madaan2021sat,croce2022eat}.
-Our proposed methods successfully improve both the union and universal certified robustness, as illustrated in Table~\ref{table:mct-main-result}, ~\ref{table:geo-mnist-large}, and ~\ref{table:geo-cifar-large}.
+In this work, we propose the first multi-norm \textbf{C}ertified training for \textbf{U}nion \textbf{R}obustn\textbf{E}ss (\textbf{CURE}) framework, consisting of several multi-norm certified training methods.
+Inspired by SABR~\citep{muller2022certified}, we use a deterministic $l_2$ defense that first finds the $l_2$ adversarial examples in a slightly truncated $l_2$ region and then propagates the smaller $l_\infty$ box using the IBP loss~\citep{gowal2018effectiveness}.
+In Figure~\ref{fig:lq-lr-tradeoff}, we show that an $l_\infty$ certified robust model may lack $l_2$ certified robustness and vice versa: $l_\infty$ model only has $6.0\%$ $l_2$ robustness and $l_2$ model has $0\%$ $l_\infty$ robustness, which reveals the \textbf{robustness tradeoff} among different $l_p$ perturbations.
+Therefore, we first construct a theoretical framework for binary classification to analyze the tradeoff, from which we propose several methods based on multi-norm empirical defenses with different loss formulations~\citep{tramer2019atmp,madaan2021sat,croce2022eat, jiang2024ramp}.
+Our proposed methods successfully improve union and generalized certified robustness, shown in Table~\ref{table:mct-main-result}, Figure~\ref{table:geo-mnist-large}, and Table~\ref{table:patch-res}.